What is cellulite?

-Cellulite is characterised by a web of complicated feedback mechanisms that, unless something is done about them, they can lead into a vicious circle:
+Cellulite is characterised by a web of complicated feedback mechanisms:

 - inflammation, as any biology student knows, leads to water retention and vice versa, in a perpetuating negative loop

-- inflammation quite often leads to fibrosis / sclerosis (scar tissue / tissue hardening, in plain English)
+- inflammation quite often leads to fibrosis / sclerosis (i.e. scar tissue / tissue hardening, in plain English)

 - water retention inhibits fat removal, but does not prevent fat accumulation ("fat trap" effect)

-- an excess of adenosine and alpha2 adrenoreceptors in the fat tissue, due to chronic exposure to estrogen, also inhibits fat removal, but does not prevent fat accumulation ("fat trap" effect)
+- an excess of adenosine and alpha2 adrenoreceptors in the fat tissue, due to chronic exposure to oestrogen, also inhibits fat removal, but does not prevent fat accumulation ("fat trap" effect)

-- ever expanding fat tissue (due to excess calorie / sugar consumption) further injures the connective tissue strands next to it, causing more fibrosis / sclerosis
+- ever expanding fat tissue (due to excess calorie / sugar consumption) further injures the connective tissue strands attached to it, causing more fibrosis / sclerosis

 - on the other hand, ever expanding fat tissue breaks down the connective tissue around it, causing skin looseness (ever wondered why fat makes your skin flabby? that's why)